um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

 forwarding.
 For more information about display forwarding, see :ref:`Forwarding the Display <x11>`.

-Load and launch matlab on one of the interactive compute nodes as shown below.
+Load and launch MATLAB on one of the interactive compute nodes as shown below.
 If you belong to more than one project, specify the ``projectID`` as well.